luxonis/depthai-hardware/BW1098OAK_USB3C/README.md

 Interfacing with the DepthAI SoM is also possible with BW1098OAK connector pads J4, J5, and J6.
 These pads are designed for the [Amphenol/FCI 20021121-00010T1LF](https://octopart.com/20021121-00010t1lf-amphenol+icc+%2F+fci-93112650?r=sp) or equivalent.
 Please refer to the schematics for pinout information.

 The reset button is not populated by default on the BW1098OAK, but can be added.
-Alternativey, the BW1099 SoM can be reset by shorting RST to ground.
+Alternativey, the OAK-SOM can be reset by shorting RST to ground.

 The 5V LED indicates 5V power is present on the BW1098OBC.
 The PG LED indicates "power good" from the DepthAI SoM.
 The "RUN" LED indicates that the DepthAI SoM is not in reset.